 Many of my readers keep telling me that they can’t find the clothes they are searching for.
-On the other hand designers have contacted me to give them advice on the kind of clothes women over 40 would like to buy.
+On the other hand designers have contacted me to give them advice on the kind of clothes for older women that work.
+What do women over 40 really want to buy?

 So I thought it would be a good idea to create the ultimate wishlist of clothes attributes that women over 40 find very important.
 Perhaps it may inspire designers and will help you all to find the clothes that flatter you and make you smile!